soundbanana/youtube-ios/README.md

 <br>
 No Shorts, no Recommendations.
 <br>
-Only you and your choice
+Only you and your choice.

 ## Dependencies
 To set up dependencies, run `pod install`.